mariuszdotnet/minimal/_posts/2017-08-26-goodbye-jekyll-welcome-back-wordpress.md

 title: "Goodbye Jekyll, Welcome Back WordPress"
 date: 2017-08-26
 categories: Azure
-excerpt: oday I made the switch back from Jekyll] on github.io to WordPresshosted on an Azure...
+excerpt: Today I made the switch back from Jekyll] on github.io to WordPresshosted on an Azure...
 ---

 ## {{page.title}}